Frequency Domain Resampling for Gridded Spatial Data

-In the simulation study, we have used the spherical covariance function as in (\ref{eq: spherical cov}) to generate a mean-zero Gaussian spatial process, following \citep{guan2004nonparametric} and \citep{ng2021}.
-To construct a mean-zero non-Gaussian spatial process, we use the Mat\'ern covariance with parameters $(\alpha, \nu) = (1/3, 1)$, as described in Section~\ref{sec:matern}.
-Specifically, we generate the field by multiplying the Cholesky factor of the covariance matrix with a vector of standard exponential random variables shifted to have mean zero, thereby introducing non-Gaussianity while preserving the desired spatial dependence structure.

-Tables~\ref{table1}-\ref{table2} display observed rejection probabilities (based on 1000 simulations) for the Gaussian and non-Gaussian processes, respectively, based on sample sizes of $50 \times 50$ with a nominal testing level of 10\%; similar results for a sample region $30 \times 30$ are presented in \nameref{sec:supple} to save space.
-We have used block sizes of $9 \times 9$ for the Gaussian process and $5 \times 5$ for the non-Gaussian processes to account for differences in spatial dependence and marginal behavior.
-The larger block size captures the smoother structure of Gaussian data, while the smaller size helps preserve the features, such as skewness and heavy tails.
-Table~\ref{table1} demonstrates that all methods perform well when the underlying distribution is Gaussian, and both FDWB and HFDB perform similarly.
-In particular, both maintain size close to the nominal level of 10\% when the null hypothesis of isotropy is true (i.e., $\tau_R=1$), and both show increasing power as $\tau_R$ deviates from 1.
-However, under non-Gaussianity, FDWB fails to maintain size under isotropy to the extent that this is unsuitable for power comparison under non-Gaussian scenarios in Table~\ref{table2}.
-In contrast, both HFDB and subsampling remain effective under non-Gaussianity, with HFDB showing some advantage over subsampling as the anisotropy ratio increases.
+Table~\ref{tab:power} displays empirical rejection probabilities (based on 1000 simulations) for the Gaussian and non-Gaussian processes, respectively, based on sample sizes of $50 \times 50$ with a nominal testing level of 5\%; similar results with 10\% nominal level appear in the \nameref{sec:supple}.
+We have used block sizes of $7 \times 7$ for the Gaussian process, as in \cite{ng2021}, and $11 \times 11$ with bandwidth $(\delta_1, \delta_2) = (0.15,0.15)$ for illustration.
+Both FDWB and HFDB perform similarly for Gaussian processes, as expected.
+In particular, both maintain size close to the nominal level of 5\% when the null hypothesis of isotropy is true (i.e., $\tau_R=1$), and both show increasing power as $\tau_R$ deviates from 1, outperforming spatial subsampling in both size control and power.
+However, under non-Gaussianity, FDWB largely fails to maintain size (rejection rate of $0.114$ for $\tau_R =1$) to the extent that of being unsuitable for power comparison and is excluded in Table~\ref{tab:power} for this case.
+That is, FDWB exhibits inflated rejections and a lack of control over the Type I error.
+In contrast, both HFDB and spatial subsampling remain effective under non-Gaussianity, with HFDB showing some power advantages over subsampling as the anisotropy ratio increases.